sunnysideup/silverstripe-googlemap/README.md

 2. Put the googlemap folder into the base installation folder (attention : the folder name is case sensitive)

-3. Add 2 lines in the mysite/_config.php :
+3. Modify settings as you wish in googlemap.yml.example :

 	a.
-DataObject::add_extension('SiteTree', 'GoogleMapLocationsDOD');

-	b.	define("GoogleMapAPIKey", "abc"); ///here the abc stands for the key you obtained at step 1.
+GoogleMapAPIKey: "abc"  ///here the abc stands for the key you obtained at step 1.

-	c.
-Copy all the commented code from googlemap/_config.php to mysite/_config.php and set values according to your needs
+	b.
+Copy the parts from googlemap.yml.example in to your mysite config.yml that you want

 4. Run a dev/build